-The IDRA Education Policy Fellows Program is generously supported by Trellis Foundation, the Kresge Foundation, the Hewlett Foundation and in partnership with the John Gardner Public Service Fellowship, facilitated by Stanford University’s Haas Center for Public Service.
-IDRA’s Research Fellowship is supported in partnership with the Harvard Graduate School of Education.
+The IDRA Education Policy Fellows Program that operated from November 2020 through July 2021 was generously supported by Trellis Foundation, the Kresge Foundation, the Hewlett Foundation and in partnership with the John Gardner Public Service Fellowship, facilitated by Stanford University’s Haas Center for Public Service.
+IDRA’s Research Fellowship was supported in partnership with the Harvard Graduate School of Education.
 The IDRA José A. Cárdenas School Finance Fellowsprogram was established in 2013 by IDRA to honor the memory of IDRA founder, Dr. José Angel Cárdenas.

 Dr. Altheria Caldera